Department of Accounting and Finance

 FINC 4341 Money and Capital Markets 3 SCH (3-0)

 Financial markets and institutions in the U.S. economy.
 Determinants of savings and investments, interest rates, and flow of funds.
 Role of regulatory agencies governing financial markets and institutions.
 Money and capital market instruments and institutions.
-Prerequisite: FINC 4331.
+Prerequisite: FINC 3321 and Junior standing.

 FINC 4342 International Finance 3 SCH (3-0)